brechtm/rinohtype/doc/quickstart.rst

 is a list of :class:`DocumentPartTemplate`\ s, each referencing a page template.

-The :class:`Article` template, for example, consists of a title page, a front matter part (a custom :class:`DocumentPartTemplate` subclass) and the article
+The :class:`rinoh.templates.article.Article` template, for example, consists of a title page, a front matter part (a custom :class:`rinoh.template.DocumentPartTemplate` subclass) and the article
 contents:

 .. literalinclude:: /../rinoh/templates/article.py